Edward J. Dineen

 “Natural gas is the most abundant pure-source hydrocarbon in the world and Siluria is the first company to come up with an economical, practical way to turn it into liquid fuels and chemicals.
 Siluria can lower costs for current manufacturers by integrating our technology into existing sites.
 We can provide a more capital- and cost-effective alternative to new capacity investments while expanding feedstock flexibility.
 And it can be economically implemented at smaller scale.
 The Siluria team is ready to bring this game-changing technology to market.”

 Mr. Dineen was formerly President and Chief Executive Officer of LS9, which develops biotechnology-based fuels and chemicals.
-Prior to joining LS9, Mr. Dineen spent 32 years with LyondellBasell, one of the world’s largest polymers, petrochemical and fuels companies where he was responsible for manufacturing, environmental, health and safety, business management and sales, research and development, supply and procurement and business finance.
-During his time at LyondellBasell Industries and its predecessor companies, he was directly involved in growing many of the fuels and chemicals businesses into global market leading positions.
-Mr. Dineen serves as a member of the LS9 Board of Directors and is also a member of the board of directors of Spartech, a U.S.-based plastics company with headquarters in St. Louis, Missouri.
+Prior to joining LS9, Mr. Dineen served as Chief Operating Officer of LyondellBasell, one of the world’s largest polymers, petrochemical and fuels companies where he was responsible for manufacturing, environmental, health and safety, business management and sales, research and development, supply and procurement and business finance.
+During his 32 year career at LyondellBasell Industries and its predecessor companies, he was directly involved in growing many of the fuels and chemicals businesses into global market leading positions.
+Mr. Dineen was formerly a member of the Board of Directors of LS9 and Spartech, a U.S.-based plastics company.
 A native of New York City, Mr. Dineen received his bachelor's and master's degrees in chemical engineering from the Cooper Union and Princeton University, respectively.
 He also holds a Master of Science in management from Drexel University.